Modern design ... coupled with blending materials used in surrounding homes help the Linked Apartment development fit into this community.

-A shared recreation / BBQ zone for all building tenants offers a lovely alternative for entertaining guests; holding parties or just for apartment owners themselves to mix'n'mingle.
+A shared recreation / BBQ zone for all building tenants offers a lovely alternative for entertaining guests, holding parties, or just for apartment owners themselves to mix and mingle.

 An open plan design allows natural light to shine through the full apartment and adds flexibility for tenants to furnish their apartments creatively.

 Woolcock Construction specialise in and enjoy planning and building residential apartment developments for investors, families growing superannuation funds / investment portfolios, property developers, accountants, financial planners…

 Linked Apartments - Prospect, just off Churchill Road, are a particularly interesting and creative project – with some unique challenges.